 Sweat bees also tend to nest in rotting wood, typically in burrows underground.
 The members of the Halactidae family live either solitarily or communally and typically form distinct female caste systems, much like honey bees.
 Bumblebees and carpenter bees also build colonies, which are made up of different cells with an egg laid inside each one.
 The bumblebee makes nests similar to the hive-like constructions of the honeybee, while carpenter bees nest in soft woods, including manmade structures.

-The bee starts its transformative life cycle in the egg before hatching into larva, pupating, and finally emerging as an adult.
-In social bee species, a single queen maintains the responsibility of laying each egg, while the other females do not reproduce but instead stay with the queen to take care of the young.
-Newborn females may be raised to become future queens responsible for starting new hives and continuing to propagate the species.
-Solitary bees construct much smaller nests by building a brood cell, laying an egg, sealing the cell with food inside, and then building another.
-Most solitary nesters either leave the nest or die before the young reach adulthood.
+The bee starts its transformative life cycle in the egg before hatching into larvae, pupating, and finally emerging as an adult.
+In social bee species, a single queen maintains the responsibility of laying each egg, while the other sterile females do not reproduce but instead stay with the queen to take care of the young.
+Newborn females may be raised to become future queens responsible for starting new colonies and continuing to propagate the species.

-Certain social species, such as bumblebees, sweat bees, and carpenter bees, also build smaller colonies.
+Certain social species, such as bumblebees and honey bees also build smaller colonies.
 Each colony begins with a single reproductive female laying eggs and maintaining the nest.
-When new females are born, a division of labour typically occurs, with the queen and other females tending to laid eggs.
+When new females are born, a division of labour typically occurs, with the queen only laying eggs and other females tending to them eggs.
 In most social species of bees, the queen may live for several years, while most workers tend to die after a few weeks or months.
 Males generally die after mating.